-In the project design phase, the Field Manager will be a contributing member of the University team by partnering with a Project Manager, the Universities Architects Office, the end user clients and a divers team of project stakeholders.
+In the project design phase, the Construction Manager will be a contributing member of the university team by partnering with a project manager, the university's Architects Office, the end user clients, and a diverse team of project stakeholders.

-Assume role as primary liaison between the project and University operations and maintenance users.
-Know what they want, shepherd their concerns through the design phase and ensure the project functions as intended.
+Assume role as primary liaison between the project and university operations and maintenance users; understand what they want, shepherd their concerns through the design phase and ensure the project functions as intended.

 Work through the design phase to manage design review feedback, include necessary stakeholders during construction delivery and commissioning phase.